tra/spawnling/README.markdown

 environment.
 For example, this is how you can tell spawn to use threading on the call,

-    spawn(:method => :thread) do
+    spawn_block(:method => :thread) do
       something
     end

-For older versions of Rails (1.x), when using the :thread setting, spawn will check to make sure that you have set allow_concurrency=true in your configuration.
-If you want this setting then put this line in one of your environment config files:

-    config.active_record.allow_concurrency = true

-If it is not set, then spawn will raise an exception.
+When you use threaded spawning, make sure that your application is thread-safe.
+Rails can be switched to thread-safe mode with

+    # Enable threaded mode
+    config.threadsafe!

+in environments/your_environment.rb

 ### kill or be killed